dgraph-io/dgraph-docs/content/howto/exportdata/export-data.md

 ## Export data using  the GraphQL admin  endpoint

-You can export all nodes by executing a GraphQL mutation on the `/admin` endpoint of an Alpha node ( `localhost:8080/admin`) using any GraphQL client.
+You can export the entire data by executing a GraphQL mutation on the `/admin` endpoint of any Alpha node.

 **Before you begin**: